wombleton/gitlaw-nz/acts/O/Official Information Act 1982.md

+    *   (ha) does not include---

+        *   (i) any matter subject to an order under [section 15(1)(a)][84] of the Inquiries Act 2013; or

+        *   (ii) documents referred to in [section 32(2)(b)][85] of the Inquiries Act 2013; and

-    *   (i) does not include information contained in any correspondence or communication which has taken place between the office of the Ombudsmen and any department or Minister of the Crown or organisation and which relates to an investigation conducted by an Ombudsman under this Act or under the [Ombudsmen Act 1975][84], other than information that came into existence before the commencement of that investigation; and
+    *   (i) does not include information contained in any correspondence or communication which has taken place between the office of the Ombudsmen and any department or Minister of the Crown or organisation and which relates to an investigation conducted by an Ombudsman under this Act or under the [Ombudsmen Act 1975][86], other than information that came into existence before the commencement of that investigation; and

-    *   (j) does not include information contained in any correspondence or communication that has taken place between the office of the Privacy Commissioner and any department or Minister of the Crown or organisation and that relates to any investigation conducted by the Privacy Commissioner under the [Privacy Act 1993][85], other than information that came into existence before the commencement of that investigation
+    *   (j) does not include information contained in any correspondence or communication that has taken place between the office of the Privacy Commissioner and any department or Minister of the Crown or organisation and that relates to any investigation conducted by the Privacy Commissioner under the [Privacy Act 1993][87], other than information that came into existence before the commencement of that investigation:

-    *   (k) does not include information contained in a victim impact statement (as defined in [section 22][86] of the Victims' Rights Act 2002)
+    *   (k) does not include information contained in a victim impact statement (as defined in [section 22][88] of the Victims' Rights Act 2002)

     *   (l) does not include any evidence, submissions, or other information given or made to---

-        *   (i) the Judicial Conduct Commissioner, the Deputy Judicial Conduct Commissioner, or a Judicial Conduct Panel, in relation to any matter under the [Judicial Conduct Commissioner and Judicial Conduct Panel Act 2004][87]; or
+        *   (i) the Judicial Conduct Commissioner, the Deputy Judicial Conduct Commissioner, or a Judicial Conduct Panel, in relation to any matter under the [Judicial Conduct Commissioner and Judicial Conduct Panel Act 2004][89]; or

         *   (ii) the Judicial Complaints Lay Observer

-    _Ombudsmen_ means the Ombudsmen holding office under the [Ombudsmen Act 1975][84]
+    _Ombudsmen_ means the Ombudsmen holding office under the [Ombudsmen Act 1975][86]

     _organisation_ means---

-    *   (a) an organisation named in [Part 2][88] of Schedule 1 of the Ombudsmen Act 1975 (other than the Parliamentary Service, mortality review committees, or sponsors (within the meaning of [section 2(1)][89] of the Education Act 1989) when performing functions under the Education Act 1989 or a partnership school contract (within the meaning of section 2(1) of the Education Act 1989)):
+    *   (a) an organisation named in [Part 2][90] of Schedule 1 of the Ombudsmen Act 1975 (other than the Parliamentary Service, mortality review committees, or sponsors (within the meaning of [section 2(1)][91] of the Education Act 1989) when performing functions under the Education Act 1989 or a partnership school contract (within the meaning of section 2(1) of the Education Act 1989)):

     *   (b) an organisation named in [Schedule 1][74] of this Act